 Headaches and migraines

-If you have unexplained chronic head or facial pain, as holistic neuromuscular dentists we look at the complex relationship of bones, muscles and teeth to determine the underlying cause of the pain, so that it can be treated effectively and your pain relieved permanently.
+If you have unexplained chronic head or facial pain, as holistic neuromuscular dentists we look at the complex relationship of bones, muscles and teeth to determine the underlying cause of the pain.

 How does TMJ imbalance create headaches?

-The teeth and jaws are often a major factor in causing headaches, and frequently missed by regular medical practitioners.
+The teeth and jaws are often a major factor in causing headaches, and can be overlooked by medical practitioners.

 The neck vertebrae and jaw position are impacted when there is a ‘malocclusion’ (the dental term for when there’s a problem in the way the upper and lower teeth fit together) which results in uneven contact while chewing.